Sinchanak181/Linear_Integrated_Circuits_Lab/README.md

 The Common Source amplifier circuit was designed in LTspice using 180nm NMOS technology.
 The drain resistor RD is connected between VDD and drain terminal.
 The input signal is applied at the gate terminal and output is taken from the drain.
-A load capacitor of 1 pF is connected at the output node.

 ![CS Amplifier Circuit](circuit.png)